 Following your physician’s instructions is key to the success of your surgery.
 It is important that the surgical incisions are not subjected to excessive force, abrasion, or motion during the time of healing.
 Your doctor will give you specific instructions on how to care for yourself.

-Cost is always a consideration in surgery.
+Cost is always a consideration for surgery.
 Prices for breast reconstruction can vary widely.
 A surgeon’s cost for breast reconstruction may vary based on his or her experience as well as geographic location.
 We offer patient financing plans, so be sure to ask.

 Cost may include: